 The problem was, I knew it wasn’t healthy.
 I disregarded it as I was young and could wait.
 Then last year it really hit me.
 I was getting close to the big

 4-0, was the heaviest I have ever been, and just felt miserable.
 I had tried dieting before, but never really committed.
 In January of 2018 I decided it was time not just for a diet, but for a lifestyle change.
 I know it's super cliche to start a diet in the New Year, but what better time.
 My office does a weight loss challenge every year in January and I thought it was a good opportunity to finally go at it for real.
 I am happy to say that I lost 30 lbs and felt great.
 Several people had asked me how I did it, and I always answered the same, “Eating healthy and exercising.”
 While that is true, I thought I would break down more of what I did and try to continue to do to this day.
-To avoid making this a super long blog post, I am doing a three part series.
-This first one is diet, next will be my exercise routine, and final one will be tips and miscellaneous items that combine them both.
+To avoid making this a super long blog post, I am doing a two part post.
+This first one is diet, next will be my exercise routine.

 Before I being on my food diet, I want to preface this with I am by no means an expert.
 I am not a doctor, nutritionist, dietitian, fitician, or have any sort of degree in this field.
 This is not to be taken as medical advice.
 I firmly believe in discussing these things with your doctor or an expert, especially if you have health problems.
 This is simply what I find works for me.